 “Talking?”
 Todd said.
 “You two were louder than the party, which was pretty loud.”

 “Please!”
-Cheryl said loudly.
+Amanda called out.
 “Can’t you think of anyone besides yourself?”

-“Seriously,” Randy said defensively.
-“She yelled at me first.”
+“Seriously,” Randy said as he held up his hands defensively, “she yelled at me first.”

 Randy appeared to search his memory.
-“You know what, I just don’t remember,” he said.
-“I think I blacked out when she started yelling.
-Maybe she’s on the rag.”
+“You know what, I just don’t remember,” he admitted.
+“I think I blacked out when she started yelling.”

 “What can she possibly see in you?”
 Liz said contemptuously.

 “You too?
-Damn,” Randy said.
+Damn,” Randy said wearily.
 “Look, no need to stress.
 Gina and I will make up, we’ve been through this before.”
 He looked around.
 “So where’d she go anyways?”

-“She left with Tina,” Cheryl said, “bawling her head off, as if you cared.”
+“She left with Tina,” Amanda said, “bawling her head off, as if you cared.”

 “Of course,” Todd said, “which is more than I can say for you.”

 “I think we could all use a bonghit,” Dwayne suggested.